CCBR/HowTos/docs/R-package/create-from-conda/0_setup.md

 To build a Conda package, 'channels' are needed to supply the dependencies that are specified in the DESCRIPTION and meta.yaml files (discussed below).
-These R packages in these channels are also Conda packages that have been previously built as a specific version of that package and given a 'build string', a unique indentifier for the build of that specific conda package.
+These R packages in these channels are also Conda packages that have been previously built as a specific version of that package and given a 'build string', a unique identifier for the build of that specific conda package.

 For channels to be available to you when you build your own conda package, you first need to add them.
 To add a Conda channel run: